 - Nationally Recognised Training

 - This training is subsidised by the NSW Government

 This qualification relates to individuals who work as project supervisors and designers for private clients or organisations.
 They require high level permaculture design skills, and knowledge in a broad range of areas in keeping with permacultures multi-disciplinary nature.
 They may be involved in supervising individuals and teams of people on urban and rural work sites and in community projects.

 The qualification is suited to learners who wish to work at the supervisory level within permaculture design projects, and may involve the supervision of others and working with people of diverse backgrounds and abilities.

-This is a Full time Face to Face course.
-You will need to attend approximately 17 hours of class, over 3 days a week, 12 months.
-As well as the in-class component, you will need to complete approximately 3 hours of other study per week.
+This is a Flexible Part time course.
+You will need to attend approximately 2 hours per week via Adobe Connect sessions and one on one interaction with your teacher for 12 months.
+As well as the in-class component, you will need to complete approximately 7 hours of other study per week.

-You may also be required to complete approximately 5 hours of additional study each week outside of class hours, including project research.
+You may also be required to complete approximately 3 hours of additional study each week outside of class hours working on research and assessments.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services

 As a TAFE NSW student in this course, you will have access to:

 - Studiosity - online access to a real life tutor